veg/hyphy/README.md

 If you're on a UNIX-compatible system, and you're comfortable with GNU make, then run `make` with one of the following build targets:

 +   MP or hyphy - build a HyPhy executable (This used to be "HYPHYMP" but is now just "hyphy") using pthreads to do multiprocessing
-+   MPI - build a HyPhy executable (HYPHYMPI) using MPI to do multiprocessing
++   MPI or HYPHYMPI - build a HyPhy executable (HYPHYMPI) using openMPI to do multiprocessing
-+   HYPHYMPI - build a HyPhy executable (HYPHYMPI) using openMPI
 +   LIB - build a HyPhy library (libhyphy_mp) using pthreads to do multiprocessing
 -   GTEST - build HyPhy's gtest testing executable (HYPHYGTEST)